 March 2020 Operating Income Tax Levy Information

-Van Buren Schools have a 1% income tax on the March 17, 2020 ballot.
+Van Buren Schools will have a 1% income tax on the March 17, 2020 ballot.
 This is not a property tax.
 The levy is not for any new construction or buildings.
 This money will go toward day-to-day operations and sustaining our excellent programs.
 For someone earning an annual income of $25,000, the levy amounts to 68 cents perday.
 At a $50,000 income, it's $1.37 per day.
 Every Hancock County school, except Findlay City, has an income tax levy.

 Why do the Van Buren Local Schools need a levy?